seungyong-han/seungyong-han.github.io/index.md

 </p>

 <p>
 Moreover, I have participated in R&D projects related to a multi-degree of freedom manipulator.
-In the project, I developed <a href="https://ieeexplore.ieee.org/abstract/document/9382115">Luenberger's type sliding mode observer design</a> method for the external torque estimation.
+In the project, I developed <a href="https://ieeexplore.ieee.org/abstract/document/9382115">Luenberger based sliding mode observer design</a> method for the external torque estimation.
 This method is used to estimate an external torque acting on the manipulator without any torque sensors.
 </p>

 <p>